mm-zzg/vchub-en-v50/docs/installation/product-license.md

 - 20,000 I/O tags
 - 50,000 I/O tags

+**Notes:**

-Note: The tag numbers cannot be added together.
-For example: If you need to use 3,000 I/O tags, then you need to purchase a license that supports 5,000 I/O tags.
+1. The tag numbers cannot be added together.
+For example: If you need to use 3,000 I/O tags, based on the number of tags, you need to purchase a license with ≥ 3000 tags.So you need to purchase a license that supports 5,000 I/O tags.
+2. If the I/O tag license is not activated, the quality of the I/O tag will be displayed as "Bad_NotLicensed".
+3. If the number of created I/O tags exceeds the maximum allowed by the I/O tag license, then according to the tag sorting rules, the tags beyond the maximum limit will have their quality set to "Bad_NotLicensed".
+4. Tags with a quality status of "Bad_NotLicensed" will no longer be collected or pushed in the preview and runtime pages.

 #### Concurrent Online User